About 35 minutes’ drive from Todi, crossing the lush Umbrian countryside with its vineyards and olive groves, you will find Montefalco.

 The Sagrantino wine produced in Montefalco is considered among the best red wines in Italy.
 Those with enough time in the region enjoy pairing Elisa’s walking tour with a wine & food tasting excursion somewhere in the city center or in one of the many wineries scattered all around in the countryside.

-About 7 miles from Montefalco, in a flat area at the beginning of the Southern Umbrian Valley, laid Bevagna, a former important Roman colony located along the Via Flaminia.
+About 7 miles from Montefalco, in the Southern Umbrian Valley, laid Bevagna, a former important Roman colony located along the Via Flaminia.